 For FY2021, the IC regularly reviewed and approved matters tabled via circulation.

 Review Procedures for Interested Person Transactions

-In respect of such transactions, the Manager would have to demonstrate to the ARC that such transactions are undertaken on normal commercial terms and are not prejudicial to the interests of Ascendas Reit and Unitholders which may include obtaining (where practicable) quotations from parties unrelated to the Manager, or obtaining valuations from independent valuers (in accordance with applicable provisions of the Listing Manual and the Property Funds Appendix).
-Regulatory requirements relating to IPTs, such as Chapter 9 of the Listing Manual and the Property Funds Appendix, are strictly observed by the Manager.
+In respect of such transactions, the Manager would have to demonstrate to the ARC that such transactions are undertaken on normal commercial terms and are not prejudicial to the interests of Ascendas Reit and Unitholders which may include obtaining (where practicable) third party quotations or obtaining valuations from independent valuers (in accordance with applicable provisions of the Listing Manual and the Property Funds Appendix).
+The internal control procedures also ensure compliance with Chapter 9 of the Listing Manual and the Property Funds Appendix.

 Role of the Audit & Risk Committee for Interested Person Transactions

 The Manager’s internal control procedures are intended to ensure that Interested Person Transactions are conducted at arm’s length, on normal commercial terms and are not prejudicial to Ascendas Reit and Unitholders’ interests.